Skip to main content

 [...]

 Warning: Once registered, your modules init function may be called even if you are not currently in your desired modules view.
-This occures especially if Pjax is enabled and initOnPjaxLoad is set to true.
-Therfore, if your modules initialization logic only makes sense in a specific context, make sure you reside in the desired view before running your actual initialization code e.g: if(!$('#mySpecialElement').length) {return;}.
+This occurs especially if Pjax is enabled and initOnPjaxLoad is set to true.
+Therefore, if your modules initialization logic only makes sense in a specific context, make sure you reside in the desired view before running your actual initialization code e.g: if(!$('#mySpecialElement').length) {return;}.

 Module Unload